 Lost Safety Deposit Box Key: Wells Fargo

 The only way Wells Fargo can open your safety deposit box without your keys is to drill the lock.
-You or your legal representation need to be present during this process, and the bank can change the lock and issue new keys for your box.
+You or your legal representation must be present during this process, and the bank can change the lock and issue new keys for your box.

 Lost Safety Deposit Box Key: Chase